Garden City Cycleway

 Broader engagement was undertaken with the community following the release of the preliminary designs in October 2023.
 Two pop-up information sessions were held and a ride along was held on Saturday 11 November 2023 in partnership with Pedal Power.

-The proposed infrastructure will be shared by cyclists and pedestrians for the most part.
+The cycleway will be shared by cyclists and pedestrians.
 In high activity and conflict areas, separation will be provided if considered necessary and practicable within site constraints.

 The paths will be constructed of asphalt where possible but may be obliged to be concrete in areas for reasons of urban design, ground conditions or tree root management.